Your Choice of Crowns

 chipped teeth, and spacing.
 Veneers only cover or replace the front surface of the tooth.
 A

-large fracture, an existing filling, a previous root canal treatment, or dental decay on a tooth
+large fracture, an existing tooth filling, a previous root canal treatment, or dental decay on a tooth

 may require a dental crown covering the entire tooth.
 We will determine your best treatment